thunderbird/webext-docs/messageDisplayAction.rst

 .. api-section-annotation-hack::

 Sets the title of the toolbar action.
-This shows up in the tooltip.
+This shows up in the tooltip and the label.
+Defaults to the add-on name.

 .. api-header::
    :label: Parameters